geoffsweeney/wine-recommender/memory-bank/architecture-patterns.md

 - Include `correlationId` in all error responses.
 - Configure log aggregators to index by `correlationId`.
 - Validate `correlationId` propagation in integration tests.

+#### Learnings from SommelierCoordinator Debugging (June 2025)

+During the development and debugging of the `SommelierCoordinator` agent, critical insights were gained regarding the management of `correlationId`s within an orchestrated agent communication flow.
+These learnings are crucial for preventing premature callback clearing and ensuring robust message routing.

+**Key Principle: Correlation ID Scoping**

+*   **External Communication (API to Orchestrator):** The `correlationId` provided by the initial external request (e.g., from the API layer to the `SommelierCoordinator`) **MUST** be preserved and used only for the *final response* back to that external caller.
+This `correlationId` is the key for the external caller's `sendMessageAndWaitForResponse` callback.
+*   **Internal Communication (Orchestrator to Sub-Agents):** When an orchestrator agent (like `SommelierCoordinator`) sends messages to its sub-agents (e.g., `InputValidationAgent`, `RecommendationAgent`, `ShopperAgent`, `ExplanationAgent`, `UserPreferenceAgent` for history updates), these internal messages **MUST** use a *newly generated* `correlationId`.
+    *   **Rationale:** If internal messages re-use the external `correlationId`, and the sub-agent's handler calls `sendResponse` (which is common for acknowledging receipt or returning results), it will prematurely trigger and clear the external caller's callback in the `EnhancedAgentCommunicationBus`.
+This leads to the external caller timing out or receiving an incomplete response.
+    *   **Implementation:** Always use `this.generateCorrelationId()` for messages sent from the orchestrator to its sub-agents.

+**Impact on `EnhancedAgentCommunicationBus`:**

+The `EnhancedAgentCommunicationBus`'s `sendMessageAndWaitForResponse` mechanism relies on a unique `correlationId` to manage its internal `responseCallbacks` map.
+When a response is received for a given `correlationId`, the corresponding callback is executed and then *deleted*.
+If multiple messages share the same `correlationId` but are part of different logical request-response flows, this deletion can cause unexpected behavior.

+**Specific Debugging Case (`SommelierCoordinator`):**

+Initially, the `SommelierCoordinator` was incorrectly re-using the external `correlationId` for internal messages, specifically:
+1.  `UserPreferenceAgent`'s `UPDATE_RECOMMENDATION_HISTORY` message (a fire-and-forget message).
+2.  `ExplanationAgent`'s `GENERATE_EXPLANATION` message.

+In both cases, when these sub-agents responded (even with an ACK for the history update), they used the re-used `correlationId`.
+This caused the `EnhancedAgentCommunicationBus` to find and clear the callback associated with the *original API request*, leading to the API layer not receiving the final recommendation and logging "No callback found for correlationId".

+**Resolution:**

+The fix involved ensuring that all messages sent from the `SommelierCoordinator` to its internal sub-agents (including fire-and-forget messages and those for explanation generation) use a `this.generateCorrelationId()` unique to that internal interaction.
+The original `correlationId` is now exclusively reserved for the final `FINAL_RECOMMENDATION` message sent back to the API.

 #### Agent Configuration Pattern
 Agent-specific configurations should be externalized and injected via Dependency Injection.
 This promotes modularity, testability, and allows for easy modification of agent behavior without code changes.